Chirag-ahir/JAVA-All-Basic/README.md

  what is driver manager in JDBC ?<br>
  DriverManager manages the set of Java Database Connectivity (JDBC) drivers that are available for an application to use.

+ what is Prepared statement ? <br>
+ The PreparedStatement interface is a subinterface of Statement.
+It is used to execute parameterized query.